AleDeP10/TodoList/todolist-fe-nextjs/README.md

 ## 🧩 Features

 - 🌍 Language toggle (IT / EN)
-- 🎨 Theme switcher (light / dark / custom)
+- 🎨 Theme switcher (sunleaf / midnight / skyline)
 - 📁 Navigation with dropdowns for Features and About
+- 📊 Dashboard view with real-time task assignment and status tracking
 - 👥 User management with filtering, validation, and confirmation modals
 - ✅ Task management adds status progression and assignments
 - 🔔 Toast notifications and loading spinner for visual feedback